Insights & Discussion

 2020 Nutrients A 12-Week, Multicenter, Randomized, Double-Blind, Placebo-Controlled Clinical Trial for Evaluation of the Efficacy and Safety of DKB114 on Reduction of Uric Acid in Serum Park YH, Kim DH, Lee JS, Jeong HI, Lee KW, Kang TH

-Randomised Controlled Trial Gout Hyperuricemia Uric Acid
+Randomised Controlled Trial Chinese Cinnamon Gout Hyperuricemia

 The research employed a randomized, double-blind, placebo-controlled clinical trial conducted across a span of 12 weeks.
 A total of 80 asymptomatic hyperuricemic subjects (serum uric acid level between 7.0-9.0 mg/dL) were selected and equally split into two groups.
 One group was administered DKB114, the investigational mixture of extracts, while the other group received a placebo.